Metro ethernet: What it is, benefits & how it works

 What is metro ethernet?

-The term “metro ethernet” is often used interchangeably with carrier ethernet, business ethernet, ethernet MAN, ethernet over fiber, and ethernet WAN.
-All of these terms share similarities, but the closest equivalent is carrier ethernet.
+People often use the term “metro ethernet” interchangeably with “carrier ethernet,” “business ethernet,” “ethernet MAN,” “ethernet over fiber,” and “ethernet WAN.”
+All of these terms share similarities, but the closest equivalent term is the broader term “carrier ethernet.”

 Let’s define each term to cut through any confusion:

-- Carrier ethernet is mostly used when referring to business ethernet services provided by telecom carriers.
+- Carrier ethernet mostly refers to business ethernet services provided by telecom carriers.

 - Ethernet MAN (Metro Area Network) describes the same concept but focuses on the network scope.